WCSCourses/ViralBioinfLAC2022/Modules/BASHscripting.md

 **Exercise 8:** Use your GetPairName.sh script as the base for a new one  that will check with an (if) that the input file has \_1.fastq (end=${filename: -8}) and only then print out the paired sample name.

->Create this script using the files in the fastq_sets directory.

 **Exercise 9:** Write a script called Loop2.sh to loop (for) through the directory fastq_sets and copy (cp) the files to your current directory.